bradenmacdonald/vertex-framework/arch-decisions/001-graph-data.md

 Schema field/property definitions and basic validation are done whenever a node is modified.
 Additional validation rules for each VNode type consist of arbitrary code and checks, and can include additional graph queries as needed.

-When a VNode is "deleted", its `VNode` label is changed to `DeletedVNode`.
-This preserves data and relationships and makes code for un-deleting/restoring nodes simpler.

 ## Reading Data

 Any code in the application is welcome to read from the database at any time, and use any methods to query the nodes and relationships in the database.